Basketball's NBA under fire in China, at home over HK protest tweet

 “As a lifelong @HoustonRockets fan, I was proud to see @dmorey call out the Chinese Communist Party’s repressive treatment of protesters in Hong Kong,” Texas Senator Ted Cruz, a Republican, said on Twitter.
 “Now, in pursuit of $$, the @NBA is shamefully retreating.”

-Other legislators accused the NBA, no stranger to American politics, of a double standard when it comes to China.
+Other legislators accused the NBA, no stranger to U.S. politics, of a double standard when it comes to China.

-Many Western fashion brands, including Spain’s Zara, have been forced to clarify positions on Chinese sovereignty as the Hong Kong protests fuel nationalist fervour.
+Many Western fashion brands, including Spain’s Zara, have been forced to clarify positions on Chinese sovereignty as the Hong Kong protests fuel nationalist fervor.

 Chinese internet users in August blacklisted bubble tea brands from Taiwan after a Hong Kong franchise urged solidarity with protesters.